 Solving problems help you gain clear knowledge about the concept.
 Think different ways of solving problems.
 After solving a question, refer to the solution to find if there is a better way to solve the question.

 6. Continue test practicing

-Don’t get demotivated by your performance in JEE Main January attempt.
+Don’t get demotivated by your performance in JEE Main February attempt.
 Keep practicing problems.
 Keep solving online mock tests.
 Keep revising topics and notes.
-You are given one more chance to redeem yourself.
+You are given three more chances to redeem yourself.
 Don’t waste this opportunity.

 7. Solve previous years JEE Main papers (Do it again)